 DimaBerlin | stock.adobe.com

-The U.S. Environmental Protection Agency has announced that it will reconsider the Mercury and Air Toxics Standards (MATS) from the Biden-Harris administration.
+The U.S. Environmental Protection Agency has announced it will reconsider the Mercury and Air Toxics Standards (MATS) from the Biden-Harris administration.

-Administrator Lee Zeldin and the Trump administration are considering a two-year compliance exemption via Section 112 of the Clean Air Act for affected power plants while the EPA goes through the rulemaking process.
+EPA Administrator Lee Zeldin and the Trump administration are considering a two-year compliance exemption via Section 112 of the Clean Air Act for affected power plants while the EPA goes through the rulemaking process.

 “EPA needs to pursue commonsense regulation to power the “Great American Comeback,” not continue down the last administration’s path of destruction and destitution,” Zeldin says.
 “At EPA, we are committed to protecting human health and the environment; we are opposed to shutting down clean, affordable and reliable energy for American families,”